ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-apps/qumbiaprojectwizard/src/porting_from_qtango.md

 In this tutorial we will learn how to port a QTango application to cumbia.

+#### Requirements

+The following components must be installed:

+\li cumbia
+\li cumbia-tango
+\li cumbia-qtcontrols
+\li qumbia-tango-controls
+\li qumbia-plugins/qt-designer
+\li qumbia-apps/cuuimake, the tool to process ui, pro, h and cpp files and
+\li qumbia-apps/qumbiaprojectwizard, the tool to create a new cumbia project

+#### Install qumbiaprojectwizard

+Change directory into *qumbia-apps/qumbiaprojectwizard* and execute

+\code
+qmake
+make -j5
+sudo make install
+\endcode

+To build all the *qumbia-apps* utilities, the same code can be run from the *qumbia-apps* parent directory.

+#### Command line

+\code
+cumbia import
+\endcode

 ## Demo code used in the examples in this page

 A couple of QTango applications are shipped within the qumbia-apps/qumbiaprojectwizard utility source code: